Bellewood - A LifeMinded® Residence

 Understanding your body and its relationship to nutrition and physical activity is critical to staying active as you age.
 You must also take responsibility for your health, by instituting good eating and active habits, and paying attention to your body’s warning signs.

-Older adults who stay physically active live longer have healthy brains.
+Older adults who stay physically active live for longer have healthier (biologically younger) brains.
 Exercise can also help you avoid those pesky winter cold and flu viruses, while also lowering your likelihood of having more chronic conditions, such as heart disease or Type 2 diabetes.
-Lots of people want to stay physically active, but making those habits and exercising discipline can be challenging, that’s why a senior living or senior apartment community can help!
-By making exercise structured, convenient, and social, you can meet your daily physical activity goals, enhance your life, and enjoy doing it.
+Lots of people want to stay physically active, but making those habits and exercising discipline can be challenging, that’s where an assisted living, senior living or senior apartment community in Bellevue can help!
+By making exercise structured, convenient, and social, our Bellevue retirement community program ensures that you can meet your daily physical activity goals, enhance your life, and enjoy doing it.

 In the same way that physical exercise can enhance your brain function, by exercising your brain, you can help your overall health.
 By challenging yourself, learning new things, and doing tasks that require active engagement, memory function can be improved and also increase seniors’ sense of well-being.